 We are unable to offer individual counselling if you are located outside Australia.
 Find out more about our support for offshore students and verified services in China.

-Counselling and Psychological Services offer individual short-term therapy sessions with clinical psychologists (counsellors) who provide evidence based treatment and resources tailored to meet your individual needs.
+The Student Counselling Service offers short-term therapy sessions with counsellors who provide evidence based treatment and resources tailored to meet your individual needs.
 Consultations typically last up to 50 minutes and you can attend weekly, fortnightly or at less frequent intervals depending on your needs.
-Students usually attend between 1-6 appointments.
+Students usually attend between 1 and 6 appointments.

-If you require longer term support, the counsellor will assist you to find an external provider.
-Where appropriate, the counsellor may also link you with internal support services such as Disability Services, the University Health Services, Financial Assistance, Student Affairs, Career Centre, the Learning Centre or other relevant student support services.
+If you require longer term support, a team member will assist you to find an external provider.
+Where appropriate, you may be linked with internal support services such as Inclusion and Disability Services, the University Health Services, Financial Assistance, Student Affairs, Career Centre or other relevant support services.

-Before your first appointment you'll be asked to complete a confidential assessment form that will provide your clinical psychologist with a starting point.
-We recommend you arrive 10-15 minutes early for your session to allow time to fill this in.
+Before your first appointment you'll be asked to complete a confidential assessment form that will provide your counsellor with a starting point.
+We recommend you arrive 10 to 15 minutes early for your session to allow time to fill this in.

-In your first session, you will talk to your clinical psychologist (counsellor) about your concerns, they will assess your mental health needs and collaborate with you on the best way of moving forward.
+In your first session, you will talk to your counsellor about your concerns, they will assess your mental health needs and collaborate with you on the best way of moving forward.
 They may make recommendations or suggest you book further sessions.